ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ### Carthage

-To install BMSPush using Carthage
+To install BMSPush using Carthage, complete the following steps:

 1. Add it to your Cartfile:
 ```